WatiBenj/Blockchain_Ajtai_Hash/README.md

    - Hash of the block (AjtaiHash(previous hash + Merkle root + nonce))
    - Timestamp (date + time)
    - Name of the miner

+  The first block is called the \emph{genesis} block and since it has no previous block, its previous hash is randomly generated.

 - **Miner.java**